ucc23/ucc/_clusters/hogg8.md

 UTI_C_lit: 0.33
 UTI_C_dup: 1.0
 UTI_summary: |
-    Hogg 8 is a poorly populated, very loose object of very low C3 quality.
+    <b>Hogg 8</b> is a poorly populated, very loose object of very low C3 quality.
+It is located at a moderate distance from the Sun, below the mid-plane.
 It is poorly studied in the literature, with no articles listed in the last 6 years.
 class3: |
     <span style="color: purple; font-weight: bold;">D</span><span style="color: red; font-weight: bold;">C</span>
 r_50_val: 8.1